jbapple/libfilter/README.md

 ![](https://github.com/jbapple/libfilter/workflows/c-cpp/badge.svg?branch=master)

-This repository provides an implementation of blocked Bloom filters for C and C++.
+This repository provides implementations of blocked Bloom filters for C, C++, and Java.
 These filters use slightly more space than traditional Bloom filters but are much faster.

 Example usage in C: